-The Bank has relies on Group Operational Risk Management Framework of polices, processes and procedures, by which business units identify, assess, monitor and control/mitigate their operational risks.
+The Bank relies on the Group's framework of policies, processes and procedures, by which business units identify, assess, monitor and control/ mitigate their operational risks

-Key Risk and Control Self Assessment involves identifying and assessing inherent risks in Bank's key processes, as well as assessing the effectiveness of controls to mitigate the identified risks.
+Key Risk and Control Self-Assessment involves identifying and assessing inherent risks in Bank's key processes, as well as assessing the effectiveness of controls to mitigate the identified risks.
 Action plans to address issues are documented and monitored via Operational Risk Action Plans.